Burntisland: Burntisland Viaduct

 Immediately to the west of Burntisland railway station lies the 9-span viaduct forming a significant feature in the harbour area of the town.
 Built in 1888 to carry the main railway line from Edinburgh to Dundee, it is now a Category C Listed structure, being a rare example of a surviving Town truss.

 Attractions

-From May to August the annual summer fairground, known as the Shows, comes to town and there is also the second oldest highland games in the world, held on the third Monday every July.
+From May to August the annual summer funfair, known as the Shows, comes to town and there is also the second oldest highland games in the world, held on the third Monday every July.

 The Burntisland and District Pipe Band compete in Grade 3B after being promoted from Grade 4B after a successful 2014 season.
 The band are 2014 British, U.K and European and World Champions.
 The band is known throughout for its development with children in the local area, creating players that now compete in Grade 1.

 A free live music festival, Live on the Links, also takes place annually during the summer.
 First held in 1983 at the bandstand on the Links, it now runs for the whole weekend at different venues in the town on the second weekend in August.